vrash/vrash/README.md

 Currently
 - Founder, CEO, and Builder.
 [Ombox](https://www.ombox.ai)
+- Vibe coder on [Lovable](https://lovable.dev/@vrash) and other platforms.
+Early adopter

 Previously
 - Interim CTO at [Checkatrade](www.checkatrade.com)
 - Director - AI Efforts, Labs, TradeMore at [Checkatrade](https://trademore.co.uk)
 - Leadership roles at [carwow], [Amazon], [Bankbazaar], [Oracle] and a few startups.

+Interests
+- Startups, AI, Tech
+- Fundraising
+- Investing and advice
 Talk to me [@vrashabh] or feel free to DM me on [LinkedIn].
 I try and respond to most folks on Sunday nights.
+Open to consulting on how to transform your orgs into becoming AI first.

 ### Things I've written on the interwebs
 Recent